POINT International

 4. Sharing insights from our studies on giftedness with other people interested, nationally and internationally in all ways possible (publications, presentations, video’s, games and so on).

 During the POINT-meetings, knowledge is shared from practice – e.g. through ‘good practices’ – and science – e.g. by presentations of experts in the field of giftedness.
-Knowledge development, knowledge sharing and the development of research skills is shaped by ‘research small’ and ‘research large’:
+Knowledge development, knowledge sharing and the development of research skills is shaped by ‘Applied research’ and ‘practice oriented scientific research’:

-• Research small is a small-scale study that teachers conduct at their own school.
+• Applied research are the small-scale studies that teachers conduct at their own school.
 This research is conducted in response to a question from their school.
 The teacher is guided in this by a teacher-educator or researcher.

-• Research large is a large-scale study that the researcher, in collaboration with teachers, conduct at all POINT-schools.
+• Practice oriented scientific research are the large-scale studies that the researchers, in collaboration with teachers, conduct at all POINT-schools.
 During the POINT-meeting, teachers share questions about giftedness and appropriate education that come from their schools.
 In response to these questions, knowledge is shared from educational practice and from science.
 Thereafter, they collaborate on collective demand articulation and conduct collective research.
 After implementation, the research results are shared internally (within POINT), regionally (at primary schools and colleges), nationally and internationally.

 Since the start of POINT013 in 2016, various products have been developed and successes have been achieved with regard to knowledge development and knowledge sharing about giftedness.
 For example: